Non-Resident Tax Services

 Most refunds are claimed under Article VII (Business Profits) of the Canada-US Tax Treaty (or similar international treaties).

-The argument is simple: without a "Permanent Establishment" (fixed place of business) in Canada, the profits are taxable only in your home country, meaning the 15% withheld in Canada must be returned.
+The argument is simple: without a "Permanent Establishment" (defined in Article V of the same treaty as a fixed place of business) in Canada, the profits are taxable only in your home country, meaning the 15% withheld in Canada must be returned.

 Common Questions